colbyAtCRI/python-liquiddsp/README.md

 A vectorized pybind11 interface for liquid-dsp.

 # Install
-Provides a python module liquiddsp for python 3.
+Uses cmake and scikit build system to provide a python extension module liquiddsp for python 3.
 To build one needs

 - liquid-dsp (brew install)
 - pybind11   (pip install)
 - numpy      (pip install)
-- setuptools (pip install)
-- wheel      (pip install)

 Follow the typical steps,